-Policy VVMLH-7: During preparation of each 10-Year Delivery Plan, SBCTA staff will compile a list by jurisdiction of the cumulative amount of Public Share funds received for projects, requested amount of Public Share funds, and equitable to-date and future share calculations.
-This list will be used by members of the subarea and the Mountain/Desert Committee to make their recommendation to the SBCTA Board of Directors on projects to be included in the 10-Year Delivery Plan.
+Policy VVMLH-7: Each year, SBCTA staff will compile a list of each jurisdiction, the cumulative amount of Major Local Highway funds received for projects, requested amount of Major Local Highway funds, and equitable to-date and future share calculations.
+This list will be used by members of the subarea and the Mountain/Desert Committee to make their allocation recommendation to the SBCTA Board of Directors.